 Because students need to be aware of specific requirements of those colleges to which they hope to transfer, the Liberal Arts and Sciences Program requires that students seek the advice of a college counselor and faculty advisor, and they must obtain a current catalog from the four-year institution of their choice.

 Common core course listings and definitions appear on page 51.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
 Refer to page 51 for a listing of courses that will satisfy elective requirements.

 Course Type Course Number & Title Cr.
-Core Communications COMH100 Introduction to Communications 3 Core Communications ENGH101 Composition 3 Core Humanities ENGH102 Literature & Composition or ENGH200 Advanced Composition 3 Program Humanities ENGH2xx Literature course † (excluding ENGH281 & ENGH282) 3 Core Mathematics Any Mathematics course higher than MATH137 3 Core Science Any Science (AST, BIO, CHE, GLG, HRT, PHY) course with laboratory component 4 Program Mathematics or Science Any Mathematics course higher than MATH137 or any Science (AST, BIO, CHE, GLG, HRT, MET, PHY) course (except BIOH111) 3-4 Core Behavioral Science ANTH101 Introduction to Anthropology or PSYH111 General Psychology I or SOCH101 Principles of Sociology 3 Core Social Science HISH101 Western Civilization I or 3 HISH102 Western Civilization II or HISH121 World Civilization I or HISH122 World Civilization II or HISH201 U.S. History I or HISH202 U.S. History II or HISH218 African American History Program Social Science Any Social Science (ECN, GEO, HIS, POL) course 3 Core Arts or Humanities Any Arts (ART, DAN, DAT, GRA, MUS, THR) 2 Program Humanities course Modern Language course †† 3 3 Program Humanities Modern Language course †† 3 Program Humanities Any Humanities (COM, ENG, PHL, or a 5 6 Modern Language) course 3 Liberal Arts Elective Any Arts, Humanities, Behavioral Science, 3 Social Science, Mathematics or Science credit course Liberal Arts Elective Any Arts, Humanities, Behavioral Science, 3 Social Science, Mathematics or Science credit course General Elective Any credit course 3 General Elective Any credit course 3 General Elective Any credit course 3 3 General Elective Any credit course 3 TOTAL CREDITS 61-62
+Liberal Arts graduates may successfully continue Core Communications COMH100 Introduction to Communications 3 their studies at colleges and universities with Core Communications ENGH101 Composition 3 majors such as: Core Humanities ENGH102 Literature & Composition or 3 ENGH200 Advanced Composition Anthropology Program Humanities ENGH2xx Literature course † 3 Biology (excluding ENGH202, ENGH281 & ENGH282) Chemistry , Communications Core Mathematics Any Mathematics course higher than MATH137 3 Economics Core Science Any Science (AST, BIO, CHE, GLG, HRT, 4 Education PHY) course with laboratory component Program Mathematics Any Mathematics course higher than MATH137 or 3-4 English or Science any Science (AST, BIO, CHE, GLG, HRT, MET, Fine Arts PHY) course (except BIOH111) Geography C B-1i1 S-i ANTII101 I 2 History Core Behavioral Science ANTH101 Introduction to Anthropology or PSYH111 General Psychology I or 3 Languages SOCH101 Principles of Sociology Mathematics SOC 11101 Timelpies of Sociology Philosophy Core Social Science HISH101 Western Civilization I or 3 Political Science HISH102 Western Civilization II or Psychology HISH121 World Civilization I or Physics HISH122 World Civilization II or • HISH201 U.S. History I or Sociology HISH202 U.S. History II or HISH218 African American History With good planning, students may transfer into Program Social Science Any Social Science (ECN, GEO, HIS, POL) 3 many other majors as well.
+Students will work course primarily on Core Requirements of transfer Core Arts or Humanities Any Arts (ART, DAN, DAT, GRA, MUS, THR) 3 colleges, and may also begin to fulfill course Core Arts of Trumamities course 3 requirements in a major, by choosing liberal arts Program Humanities Modern Language course †† 3 and general electives in their chosen discipline.
+Program Humanities Modern Language course †† 3 As a first step, students should refer to the Liberal Program Humanities Any Humanities (COM, ENG, PHL, or a 3 r rogram rramamires Modern Language) course 5 Arts and Sciences definitions, "Common Core of General Education", and then to the appropriate Liberal Arts Elective Any Arts, Humanities, Behavioral Science, 3 course descriptions.
+Social Science, Mathematics or Science credit course It is very important to work closely with an advisor when selecting these courses.
+The Liberal Arts Elective Any Arts, Humanities, Behavioral Science, 3 concentration may serve your immediate inter- Social Science, Mathematics or Science credit course est or needs, but the college to which you are transferring makes the final determination as to General Elective Any credit course 3 General Elective Any credit course 3 which courses it will accept.
+General Elective General Elective Any credit course Any credit course 3 Ocheral Elective Any credit course 3